 Creating eye-catching QR codes can be done in minutes.
 Supercode empowers users to include school logos, use school colours, choose from a wide range of attractive frames and personalise a message.
 Supercode design tools are intuitive and are easy to use even for kids.

-Scanned QR codes enable the maker to analyse the performance of each of the scans and the marketing campaign in general.
-Would you like to know how many people signed up for the upcoming event via the QR code, who scanned your codes at student fairs and what feedback you received?
+Scanned QR codes enable the maker to analyze the performance of each of the scans and the marketing campaign in general.
+Would you like to know how many people signed up for the upcoming event via the QR code, who scanned your codes at student fairs and ask for feedback?
 Or how many used discount QR codes to shop at the campus store?
 Now that information is clear in Supercode's analytics dashboard.
+QR code tracking is automatic with dynamic QR codes.

 Professors can now share valuable research content in the form of videos, PDFs and reading materials while providing a URL QR code to link students straight to sites without them having to search it or waste paper with printed materials.